 Nestlé faces the same challenges but we want to be different.
-As a sign of our commitment, we want to be able to continue to provide defined benefit pensions for our employees in Ireland.
+As a sign of our commitment to you, we want to be able to continue to provide defined benefit pensions for our employees in Ireland.
 We believe we have found a way to do so, which is why we need to talk to you now.

-This newsletter will help you understand:
+It is very important that you read this newsletter, which will help you understand:

-- · Why the changes are being made;
+- Why the changes are being made;

 - What the changes are;

-- · Your choices for the future; and
+- Your choices for the future:

+- How the changes will affect you; and

 - What happens next.